 - Skin redness

-Unless you or your family members went for a swim in a pool that contained high concentrations of chlorine than water, the chances are that the symptoms are not fatal or life-threatening.
-You may, however, still feel a great amount of discomfort and pain.
+Unless you or your family members went for a swim in a pool that contained high concentrations of chlorine in the water, the chances are that the symptoms are mild.
+You may, however, still feel discomfort that lasts for a few days.

 If you ever get exposed to over-chlorinated water, don’t use the ‘wait-and-see’ technique when you begin to notice the symptoms.
 You should seek treatment immediately to minimise discomfort until the symptoms subside.
 For more information regarding pool service and installation, please get in touch with us so that we can assist you.